Thickness profiles of giant soap films: Experimental characterization of giant soap films

 \subsection{Surface tension gradients in the films}

 As explained in the introduction, a vertical surface tension gradient due to gravity is expected along the giant soap film, which we propose to measure in this section.
-We perform this measurement for a static (i.e., after the generation) soap film of 120~cm high.
+We perform this measurement just after the motors stop, when the film height reaches 120~cm.

 The surface tension is deduced from the deformation of a small elastic object, put at different heights in the film.
 This method was initially proposed by Adami \textit{et al.} \citep{Adami2015}, and used in 15~cm high fed films.